aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/powerpoint-charts/chart-entities/chart-series/_index.md

 type: docs
 url: /nodejs-java/chart-series/
 keywords: "Chart series, series color, PowerPoint presentation, Java, Aspose.Slides for Node.js via Java"
-description: "Chart series in PowerPoint presentations in Javascript"
+description: "Chart series in PowerPoint presentations in JavaScript"
 ---

 A series is a row or column of numbers plotted in a chart.